YourNiceCv

 Here is how to optimize your keywords effectively:

-• Mirror the Exact Phrasing: If the advert asks for "Customer Relationship Management", don't just write "CRM".
+• Mirror the Exact Phrasing: If the job posting asks for "Customer Relationship Management", don't just write "CRM".
 Write "Customer Relationship Management (CRM)".
-If they ask for "Data Analysis", don't write "Analysing Data".
-Match the exact noun phrases.
+If they ask for "Data Analysis", don't write "Analyzing Data".
+Match the exact noun phrases used in the posting.

-• Include Hard Skills and Tools: Software names, methodologies, and specific industry certifications (e.g., "Agile", "Prince2", "Python", "Salesforce") are heavily weighted by the scoring algorithm.
-Ensure these are prominent in both your Skills section and your Work Experience bullet points.
+• Include Hard Skills and Tools: Software names, methodologies, and industry certifications (e.g., "Agile/Scrum", "PMP", "AWS Certified", "Python", "Salesforce", "Tableau") are heavily weighted.
+Ensure these appear in both your Skills section AND within Work Experience bullet points for context.

 Apply these best practices instantly

 Stop guessing.
-Our builder automatically applies all ATS best practices, standard headings, and clean formatting to your CV.
+Our builder automatically applies all ATS best practices, standard headings, and clean formatting to your resume.

 4. Keep Formatting Brutally Simple